jklarenbeek/protoduino/README.md

 #### - **Exception Handling**

 Protothreads v2 introduces native exception handling capabilities.
 The `PT_ERROR` state enables a protothread to support lightweight exception handling, by encoding an error code into the state directly and without the need of the explicit declaration of a `PT_TRY` macro; The `PT_BEGIN` macro is enough.
 A protothread in v2 can raise an exception using `PT_RAISE` and catch the exception using `PT_CATCHANY` or `PT_CATCH`.
 When an exception is handled within the protothread, the thread can gracefully exit, restart, or throw an error to the parent thread using the `PT_THROW` or `PT_RETHROW` macros.
 Unless you know the what and the why, it is advised, that the latter macros should only be used within a `PT_CATCHANY` or `PT_CATCH` control block.
+Some generic errors are already defined in `<sys/pt-errors.h>`, which need to be extended on the short term.

 @todo reminder to add documentation about not raising an exception or throwing an error below PT_ERROR (i.e. < (uint8_t)4) or above PT_FINALIZING (i.e. >= (uint8_t)255).
 This is up to the developer todo this and no compile time checking will be done!